An overly acidic body is the root of many common diseases, such as obesity, osteoporosis, diabetes, high blood pressure and more…’

 Therefore, the pH of drinking water generally lies between 6.1 to 8.5.

 Now that we know the number you want to shoot for most of the time, but water is usually not a perfect 7.
 It’s slightly acidic or basic.
+Don’t have a kit to test the ph of water?
+No worries, we got you covered with our article on how to test ph of water without a kit.
 Let’s find out the consequences of having acidic or basic water.

 Acidic Water and Its Effects